Agent Ted (TED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agent Ted Historical Price

-According to the latest data gathered on Agent Ted live price page, the current price of Agent Ted is 0.01686657USD.
-The circulating supply of Agent Ted(TED) is 1.00B TED , giving it a market capitalization of $16.87M.
+According to the latest data gathered on Agent Ted live price page, the current price of Agent Ted is 0.01661081USD.
+The circulating supply of Agent Ted(TED) is 1.00B TED , giving it a market capitalization of $16.27M.

 The Agent Ted Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.